Skip to main content

 Publishing documents

 You can publish a document to make it available to anyone with the link.
-Click the menu in the document and choose Publish.
+Open the document menu and choose Publish (or Publish details if it is already published).
 Anyone with the link can view the document—no Abundly account required.
 If it is an app, they can interact with it.
+Published documents are marked with a Published badge in the Documents view.
 Use cases:

 • Share a live dashboard with colleagues